Fall 2016 - Welcome UMD Parents and Families!

 What to Bring to A&R: students must bring their UMD internet ID and password, a driver’s license (for UCard) and a laptop or tablet for registration (if they have one).

-General Schedule of the A&R day: please go to: Advisement & Registration and click on Fall Students to view the schedule for the A&R day.
-The schedule for fall will be available February 2016.
+General Schedule of the A&R day: please go to: Fall 2016 Advisement & Registration to view the schedule.

 Parent and Family Program: this program is presented by our awesome Division for Student Life.
 The program provides parents and families information about UMD.
 Some topics that may be discussed are housing, registration, health services, career services and student transition issues and solutions.
 You will begin the A&R program with your student to hear an overview of the day, a student success discussion and the college welcome, then your student will be escorted to their college to begin the registration process and parents and families are encouraged to attend the Parent Program.